russfraze/russfraze/README.md

--🔭 I’m currently working on russfraze.github.io
+-🔭 I’m currently working on a memory game.
--🌱 I’m currently learning React.
+-🌱 I’m currently learning React Testing Library and Jest.

 - 📫 How to reach me:
 - russell.fraze@gmail.com